Here’s how much a beach badge costs in South Jersey

 People are also reading…

 What to do: Rafts are permitted on all bathing beaches.
-Surfing is permitted at 10-11th Street, 13-14th Street and the 30th Street Beach.
-Surfing and stand-up paddle boarding are permitted on 16-17th, 20th, 39th, 63rd and 67th street beaches.
-Kayaking is permitted at the 57th Street beach, as well as the Bay.
-And surf fishing is permitted between 40th and 60th Street beaches, just not near the lifeguard stands.
+Surfing is permitted at 10th-11th Street, 13th-14th Street and 30th Street.
+Surfing and stand-up paddle boarding are permitted at 16th-17th, 20th, 39th, 63rd and 67th streets.
+Kayaking is permitted at the 57th Street beach, as well as the bay.
+Surf fishing is permitted between 40th and 60th streets, just not near the lifeguard stands.

 There are also free sunscreen dispensers at 30th Street and the beach, the 8th Street tennis and pickleball courts, the Bay Park Marina and the 39th Street playground.